k21971/EvilHack/doc/evilhack-changelog.md

 - Cleaver multi-attack changes
 - Fix: bug with how pets consider intrinsic-granting corpses as treats
 - Fix: heap-use-after-free when attacking with an object that breaks
+- Fix: heap-use-after-free when a monster attacks with an object that breaks